 Red Tape and Safety ConsiderationsThere is no red tape that I know of.
 However, I’m unclear as to the status of the logging road approach and who owns the land.
 There does not appear to be active logging underway.
 On the other hand, the roads are clear of debris and well maintained.
 The trail is also well maintained and has recently (April 2009) been brushed out.
 Someone, therefore, appears to have jurisdiction.
 I will add further details on this aspect as I learn of them.

-There is no cellular service (Rodgers) west of Sooke.
+There is currently no cellular service (Rodgers) west of Sooke.

 Camping/Accommodation etcI can’t see anyone having the need to camp on this one.
 But if you like car camping for its own sake, nearby French Beach Provincial Park has nearly 70 sites, 50 of which are reservable.